MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/2-Configure-WSUS.md

 ### <a name="consslclient"></a>Configure SSL on client computers
 When you configure SSL on client computers, you should consider the following issues:

 -   You must include a URL for a secure port on the WSUS server.
-Because you cannot require SSL on the server, the only way to make sure that client computers can use a security channel is by using a URL that specifies HTTPS.
-If you use any port other than 443 for SSL, you must include that port in the URL also.
+Because you cannot require SSL on the server, the only way to make sure that client computers can use a security channel is by using a URL that specifies HTTPS. if you use any port other than 443 for SSL, you must include that port in the URL also.

--   The certificate on a client computer must be imported into the Local Computer Trusted Root CA store or Automatic Update Service Trusted Root CA store.
-If the certificate is imported to the Local User's Trusted Root CA store only, Automatic Updates will fail server authentication.
+-   The certificate on a client computer must be imported into the Local computer Trusted Root CA store or Automatic Update Service Trusted Root CA store. if the certificate is imported to the Local User's Trusted Root CA store only, Automatic Updates will fail server authentication.

 -   The client computers must trust the certificate that you bind to the WSUS server.
 Depending on the type of certificate that is used, you might have to set up a service to enable the client computers to trust the certificate that is bound to the WSUS server.